About Motorsport Australia Media Accreditation

 - Many event organisers may restrict access to certain areas of an event to those who hold Motorsport Australia Media Accreditation.
 Those without Motorsport Australia Media Accreditation may not be able to access areas beyond those available to general spectators.

-Note: Motorsport Australia Media Accreditation does not entitle holder automatically to Supercars, Formula 1 Rolex Australian Grand Prix or Shannons Nationals Media Accreditation.
+Note: Motorsport Australia Media Accreditation does not entitle holder automatically to Supercars, Formula 1 Rolex Australian Grand Prix or Shannons Motorsport Australia Championships Media Accreditation.
 It is highly recommended that Accredited Media contact the event organiser or the event's media personnel before going to an event.

-Those who miss the first intake can renew, upgrade or apply for Motorsport Australia Media Accreditation throughout the season, with accreditation to be processed at the end of each month with applications to reopen in January 2020.
+Those who miss the first intake can renew, upgrade or apply for Motorsport Australia Media Accreditation throughout the season, with accreditation to be processed at the end of each month from April onwards.

 Click here to view the different levels of Motorsport Australia Media Accreditation.